AlQattana/smart_methods/Task2/README.md

-# Task 1
+# Task 2

-This is my first task in smart methods internship.
+This is my second task in smart methods internship.

+In this task I have updated the robot interface with direction buttons, implemented using ajax.

-## Setup
+## setup

 1- First of all you need to import `motors.sql` database.
 2- Then edit the database connections in `config.php`.